-Interestingly, a fellow writer in the workshop – Nana Ekua Brew Hammond – made the point that although the languages of the West were imposed in the African continent, it has not been without our agency in shaping the language to suit our needs.
-So out of English/French/Portuguese, have developed Pidgins and Ghanaianisms that stamp our identity on the colonisers tongue.
+Interestingly, a fellow writer in the workshop – Nana Ekua Brew Hammond – made the point that although the languages of the West were imposed in the African continent, it has not been without our agency in shaping the languages to suit our needs.
+So out of English/French/Portuguese, we have developed Pidgins and Ghanaianisms that stamp our identity on the colonisers’ mother tongue.

 So should we be speaking a world language and abandon our own?
+This was another conversation that came up.
 Chinweizu, who led the workshop, thinks not.
-It is possible to use the myriad of languages we posses for different purposes, he said, pointing to the investments Singapore poured into protecting its languages some 25 years ago.
-Between Tamil, Malay, English and Chinese, the country faced a similar challenge in deciding which language to adopt as the lingua franca and what potential tensions picking one language over another might have on the population.
+It is possible to use the myriad of languages we posses for different purposes, he said.
+He pointed to Singapore to make this point, touching on the investments the country had made to protect languages some 25 years ago.
+Between Tamil, Malay, English and Chinese, the country faced a similar challenge in deciding which language to adopt as the lingua franca, and what potential tensions picking one language over another might have on the population.

 Mono or polyglot?

-Shifts in economies will also have an impact on the importance of language and as one participant highlighted, economies in the global south are growing, another participant said.
+Shifts in economies will also have an impact on the importance of language and as one participant highlighted, economies in the global south are growing.
 With this growth comes more incentive for outsiders to Africa to be able to communicate with us.

-We had writers from neighbouring Togo that shared writing in French, English and Ewe and one translator who could also speak and write in Spanish and Italian.
-Their workshop centred on the importance of translators are gatekeepers to communicating thought to those who spoke a different language and the importance that culture is embedded into the translation to ensure that meaning is not lost.
+We had writers from neighbouring Togo that shared writing in French, English and Ewe, and one translator who could also speak and write in Spanish and Italian.
+Their workshop centred on the importance of translators as gatekeepers to communicating thought to those who spoke a different language.
+It also focussed on the need for culture to be embedded into translations to ensure that meaning is not lost.

 Apathy over slavery

-It was great to see Michael Donkor – author of House Girl, who was passing through on his way to the Ake Arts & Book Festival in Lagos, Nigeria, and the members behind literary organisation Afrikult – also from the UK, who staged workshops during the event.
+It was great to see Michael Donkor – author of House Girl, who was passing through on his way to the Ake Arts & Book Festival in Lagos, Nigeria.
+I also met members behind literary organisation Afrikult – also from the UK, who staged workshops during the event.

-The event provided a window into African comics through Kevin Sampong (see below) from SquidMag Ink and also explored the world of Literary magazines – their rise and fall with a panel incling Billy Kohora, Nana Ama Kyeremanteng and Millie Mcternan.
+The event provided a window into African comics through Kevin Sampong (see below) from SquidMag Ink.
+It also explored the rise and fall in life cycles of literary magazines with a panel that included Billy Kohora, Nana Ama Kyeremanteng and Millie Mcternan.